sandwichie/SnD_Shoppe/README.md

 ------> [bulk_checkout.php] - proper display of details\
 ------> [mypurchase.php] - proper display of details for bulk orders (no filtering)\
 12/01 > [mypurchase.php] - proper display of details for normal and bulk orders (w/ filtering)\
+12/02 > [mypurchase.php] - proper display of details for normal and bulk orders, same container for items w/ the same order_id & bulk_order_id\